Range & Wall Oven - Oven Cooking Too Slow or Too Fast

-If the oven is cooking too slow or too fast, the oven thermostat may need to be adjusted (calibrated).
+If your oven is cooking too slow or too fast, the oven thermostat may need to be adjusted (calibrated).

-If you have a new oven or range, the oven has been set correctly at the factory and is more apt to be accurate than the oven which it replaced.
+If you have a new wall oven or range, the oven thermostat has been set correctly at the factory and is more apt to be accurate than the oven which it replaced.
 When using recipes you've used for a long time, differences in timing or cooking performance between an old and a new oven are not unusual.
-For the first few uses, follow your recipe times and temperatures carefully and use the rack positions recommended in the Cooking Guide in your manual.
+For the first few uses, follow your recipe times and temperatures carefully and use the rack positions recommended in the Cooking Guide in your Owner's Manual.

-If you still think your new oven is baking at a temperature that is too hot or too hot or too cold, you can adjust the temperature yourself to meet your specific cooking preference.
-You can also adjust your thermostat if your oven is not new, since thermostats may "drift" from the factory setting over time.
-See the "Adjust the Oven Thermostat" "Do It Yourself" section of your Owner's Manual.
-Download a copy of the Owner's Manual.
+If you still think your new oven is baking at a temperature that is too hot or too cold, you can adjust (calibrate) the thermostat temperature yourself.
+You can also adjust your thermostat if your oven is not new since thermostats may "drift" from the factory setting over time.
+See the "Adjust the Oven Thermostat" - "Do It Yourself" section of your Owner's Manual or the "Settings" Menu - "Adjust Thermostat" section on the control panel.

-- Make 1 adjustment and then use the oven 3 to 5 times before making a second adjustment (if necessary).
+Make 1 adjustment and then use the oven 3 to 5 times before making a second adjustment (if necessary).
 You may want to try baking a few different types of foods to see how the oven is performing after the thermostat adjustment.

-- After adjusting, you might test the oven temperature for accuracy with biscuits or cookies which have specific instructions.
-You can easily test to see if your oven is cooking properly using the "biscuit test".
-For more information, visit: Oven Temperature Bake Test
+After adjusting, you might test the oven temperature for accuracy with biscuits or cookies which have specific instructions.
+You can easily test to see if your oven is cooking properly using the "biscuit bake test".
+For more information, visit: Range & Wall Oven - Oven Temperature Bake Test.